Sulindac is a non-steroidal anti-inflammatory drug (also known as an NSAID).

 - Store in a cool, dry place, away from direct heat and light.

 Never take more than the prescribed dose.
 If you suspect that you or someone else might have taken an overdose of this medicine, go to the accident and emergency department of your local hospital at once.
 Take the container with you, even if it is empty.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 Never keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

 Further reading and references

-Manufacturer's PIL, Sulindac 100 mg and 200 mg tablets; Generics UK (trading as Mylan Ltd), The electronic Medicines Compendium.
+Manufacturer's PIL, Sulindac 100 mg and 200 mg tablets; Mylan Prodtucts Ltd, The electronic Medicines Compendium.
 Dated September 2014.